Saving children in the 1990s: Social workers' constructions of child maltreatment

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rusert, Julia Searl, "Saving children in the 1990s: Social workers' constructions of child maltreatment" (1998).
 Social Science - Dissertations.
-Paper 56.
+56.